History of tobacco: Tobacco's impact on early American history

 The cultivation of tobacco in America led to many changes.
 During the 1700s tobacco was a very lucrative crop due to its high demand in Europe.
 The climate of the Chesapeake area in America lent itself very nicely to the cultivation of tobacco.
 The high European demand for tobacco led to a rise in the value of tobacco.
 The rise of value of tobacco accelerated the economic growth in America.
 The cultivation of tobacco as a cash crop in America marks the shift from a subsistence economy to an agrarian economy.
 Tobacco's desirability and value led to it being used as a currency in colonies.
 Tobacco was also backed by the gold standard, with an established conversion rate from tobacco to gold.

-The increasing role of tobacco as a cash crop led to a shift in the labor force that would shape American life and politics up through the Civil war.
-In order to keep up with demand tobacco plantation owners had to abandon the traditional practice of indentured servitude in the Americas.
-In order to pursue maximum profits, the plantation owners turned to slavery to supply them with the cheap, fungible labor that they needed to keep up with increasing production.
+The increasing role of tobacco as a cash crop led to a shift in the labor force that would shape life and politics in the American South up through the civil war.
+In order to maximize profits, tobacco plantation owners abandoned the traditional practice of indentured servitude in the Americas and turned instead to the Atlantic slave trade to supply them with cheap, fungible labor, allowing them to increase their yield while reducing costs.